 Dear Bored to the Core,

 The same-old, same-old may be a real downer, but thanks to the internet and social networking websites, there are a million and one ideas for fun at the tips of your fingers.
 What's more, the web makes it easier to connect with people who are looking for new and exciting experiences just like you!
 Many cities have their own geographically specific event listings in weekly publications, and there are also plenty of websites that are full of ideas.
 A simple web search ought to turn up some options in your area.
 Keep in mind, if you're a student, your school ID card may hook you up with discounts at a variety of different places from restaurants to movie theatres to museums.
-Students at Columbia may check out the great discounts and opportunities available to them at CUArts.

 If expanding your social network is your primary goal, you're not alone.
 Try visiting some websites where you connect with people who share similar interests and meet up and pursue them!
 Different interest groups are popping up all over the world so wherever you are, you're bound to find others in your area who are interested in exploring new ways to stay entertained during their free time.
 Whether you get together to go to a concert, have a picnic, throw a dinner party, or even go to a group workout class, many options are available to help spice up your social scene.
 Students and post-grads may also be able to meet a new social crowd by getting involved with alumni clubs and on-campus groups.